APHA-CSU/btb-seq/Readme.md

 [![APHA-CSU](https://circleci.com/gh/APHA-CSU/btb-seq.svg?style=svg)](https://app.circleci.com/pipelines/github/APHA-CSU)

-`btb-seq` is the Whole Genome Sequencing Pipeline for APHA's processing of raw *Mycobacterium bovis* WGS data.
-This pipeline is designed to process a batch (1 or more samples) of paired-end `fastq.gz` files generated on an Illumina sequencer using [nextflow](https://www.nextflow.io/docs/latest/getstarted.html).
+`btb-seq` is the pipeline for APHA's processing of raw *Mycobacterium bovis* Whole Genome Sequencing (WGS) data.
+The pipeline is designed to process a batch (1 or more samples) of paired-end `fastq.gz` files generated on an Illumina sequencer using [nextflow](https://www.nextflow.io/docs/latest/getstarted.html).

 ## Installation